 I also recommend sticking with products that come in eco-friendly and non-toxic containers (i.e., glass bottles with metal lids).

 If you apply all of these specifications you’ll realize that not many reasonably-priced products fit the bill.
 That’s why I decided to develop my own supplement.

 Absolutely, but in lower amounts than adults.
 As I mentioned earlier in this article, our kids (ages five and seven as of this writing) consume approximately a third of the amount of liver as me and my wife.

 Besides using supplements, we’ve seen the best success when mixing liver with ground beef to make meatballs.
 That way, we can sneak liver into their diet without them being put off by its strong taste.

 In addition to the organs I discuss throughout this article, we also regularly eat tongue and oxtail.
-We also slow-cook bones to make bone broth to get some of the connective tissue, cartilage, bone marrow into our bodies.
+We also slow-cook bones to make bone broth to get some of the connective tissue, cartilage, and bone marrow into our bodies.
 These byproducts are usually high in protein and other nutrients, such as collagen.